UP TO 14 GUESTS

 The Old Olympic Stadium/ Panathenaic Stadium:

 The grand Panathenaic Stadium lies between two pine-covered hills(between the neighborhoods of Mets and Pangrati).
 It was originally built in the 4th century BC as a venue for the Panathenaic athletic contests.
 It’s said that at Hadrian’s inauguration in AD 120, 1000 wild animals were sacrificed in the arena.
 Later, the seats were rebuilt in Pentelic marble by Herodes Atticus.
-There are seats for 70,000 spectators, a running track and a central area for field events.
 After hundreds of years of disuse, the stadium was completely restored in 1895 (by a wealthy Greek benefactor Georgios Averof) to host the first modern Olympic Games the following year.
 It’s a faithful replica of the original Panathenaic Stadium.
 There are seats for 70,000 people, a running track and a central area for field events.
 It made a stunning backdrop to the archery competition and the marathon finish during the 2004 Olympics.
 It’s occasionally used for concerts and public events, and the annual Athens marathon finishes here.

 The Changing of the Guards: